zzr-idam/PDE-Based-Image-Dehazing/README.md

 .
 ├── dehazing_samples/   # Directory to store test hazy images and related samples ├── demo.py             # Main script for dehazing execution.
 Contains the pipeline from image input to dehazed output.
-└── README.       md           # The document you are currently reading, providing project details and usage instructions.
+└── README.md           # The document you are currently reading, providing project details and usage instructions.
 ```

 ## 4. Dependencies